fhiso/sources-and-citations/rdfa-bindings.md

 ## Locating citation elements

-In general a document will contain more than just a single *citation element set*, and other parts of the document may also contain RDFa attributes for entirely different purposes; even if the only use of RDFa is for tagging *citation elements* it is important not to confuse the *citation elements* from one *formatted citation* or *citation layer* with those of another.
+In general, a document will contain more than just a single *citation element set*, and parts of the document may also contain RDFa attributes for entirely different purposes; even if the only use of RDFa is for tagging *citation elements* it is important not to confuse the *citation elements* from one *formatted citation* or *citation layer* with those of another.

-*Citation elements* are identified using `property` attributes.
-However a `property` attribute *shall* only be interpreted as representing a *citation element* if:
+*Citation elements* are represented by `property` attributes; however a `property` attribute *shall* only be interpreted as representing a *citation element* if:

-*   it is on an element contained inside a *source-type element* (but is not directly on the *source-type element* itself); and
+*   the `property` attribute is on an element contained within a *source-type element* (as defined in §3.1) known as its **associated source-type element**, but is not located on the *source-type element* itself; and

-*   it is not located on a *source-exclusion element* within the *source-type element*, nor is it on an element contained within a *source-exclusion element*.
+*   the `property` attribute is not located on a *source-exclusion element* (as defined in §3.2) within its *associated source-type element*, nor is it located on an element contained within a *source-exclusion element* within its *associated source-type element*.

-Any `property` attributes matching the above criteria *shall* be considered in the order they appear in the document and used to generate *citation elements* as described in §4.

-{.note}  The detailed specification in §7.5 of [RDFa Core] requires that `property` attributes are processed and used to generate RDF triples in document order.
-However the [RDFa Core] processing model requires these triples be added to an RDF graph, and RDFa graphs are not required to preserve the order of triples; nevertheless, most current RDFa processors do output properties in document order.
-Implementations using an RDFa parser to implement this specification should verify that the document order of properties can be determined.

-The *citation elements* contained within a *source-type element* *shall* form a *citation element set* which represents a *citation layer* (or a *single-layered citation*) as described in §5.
+The `property` attributes matching the above criteria *shall* be used to generate *citation elements* as described in §4.
+The set of *citation elements* generated from `property` attributes with a common *associated source-type element* *shall* form a *citation element set*, which represents a *citation layer* or a *single-layered citation*, as described in §5.
+The order of the *citation elements* in the *citation element set* *shall* be the order in which the `property` attribute from which they were generated appear in the document.

+Alternatively an application using a full RDFa parser may identify *citation element triples* per §3.3 and parse them according to §4.5.

 ### Source-type elements                             {#source-type-elts}